gohugoio/hugo/content/content-management/markdown-and-supported-formats.md

 Markdown is the natively supported content format for Hugo and is rendered using the excellent [BlackFriday project][], a markdown parser written in Golang.

 {{% note "Deeply Nested Lists" %}}
 Hugo uses [BlackFriday](https://github.com/russross/blackfriday), a markdown processor written in Golang.
-BlackFriday has a known issues [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists, but there is a workaround.
+BlackFriday has a known issue [(#329)](https://github.com/russross/blackfriday/issues/329) with handling deeply nested lists, but there is a workaround.
 If you write lists in markdown, be sure to include 4 spaces (i.e., <kbd>tab</kbd>) rather than 2 to delimit nesting of lists.
 {{% /note %}}

 ## Additional Resources